 When you have reached a point where you need to stop stitching to move to a different design area, change colors or you have simply run out of thread; you will want to secure your thread behind your work before you trim off the end.
 To do this, turn your work over to look at the back (make sure your needle and thread are at the back of your work.)
 Send your needle w/thread under some of the stitching on the back next to the end of the area you just worked.
 If there is an area that has a group of stitches together, send your needle w/thread under the group of stitches and trim off the thread.
 If there are only some single lines of stitching for you to send your needle and thread under, it is a good idea to send it under the stitching a few different times to help secure the end better.
 Trim off the thread.

-The Easy Print PDF Version contains all instructions for how to embroider, stitch instructions, and pattern without margins, ads or logos.
+The Easy Print Version (see below) contains all instructions for how to embroider, stitch instructions, and pattern in a nice, condensed format.